 Calculating your margin and markup allows you to make informed decisions to establish pricing and maximize profits.
 Knowing the difference between markup vs margin is key to avoiding a costly mistake and will ensure you can meet customer demand.

 Use the tools above for your calculations and double-check everything before moving forward.
-You should also check your margins and markups regularly to ensure your getting the most out of your pricing.
+You should also check your margins and markups regularly to ensure you're getting the most out of your pricing and online marketplace presence.

 Frequently Asked Questions About What Is Margin

 Markup vs Margin: What’s the Difference Between Markup vs Margin?

 The difference between markup vs margin is that markup refers to a number that represents how much product revenue you keep, whereas markup refers to the difference between the cost you originally paid for the product and what you sold it for.
 Markup and margin are used in many businesses, and it’s essential to understand the difference in order to run a business successfully.

 This includes when running a restaurant business, opening a bakery, opening a food truck, opening a coffee shop, or opening a grocery store.
 In this case, it will be helpful to look into a restaurant profit and loss statement.